-It's what you parents do all day long with your toddlers.
+It's what you parents are doing all day long with your toddlers.
 You advise of consequences for wrong action, and you give information so your kids will know what to believe and do.
 You admonish and you teach.

 That's what Paul says he did as he proclaimed Christ.
-He warned people about what was coming, namely the judgment of God because of sin.
-And then He taught them how they could escape that judgment, through believing in the person God sent to take that judgment in their place.
+He warned people about their sin problem and what was coming, namely the judgment of God because of sin.
+And then He taught them how they could escape that judgment, by cherishing the person God sent to take that judgment in their place.

 That's what we're to do.
 Paul says we proclaim Him, referring initially to Timothy who co-authored this letter, but the Scriptures make it clear that all who know Christ are to be His witnesses (Acts 1:8).
+"Him we proclaim (ESV)."

 And who specifically are we to admonish and teach?
-Everyone, says Paul.
-Literally, "every man," a phrase Paul repeats three times in this verse.
-We're to warn every man, teach every man, and seek to present every man perfect in Christ.
+Everyone, says Paul, a word he repeats three times in this verse.
+We're to warn everyone, teach everyone, and seek to present everyone perfect in Christ.